dlabate/SPACe/run_SPACe.md

     #######################################################################
     # image channels order/index
     # defined during data acquisition set by the investigator/microscope
+    # this allows users to change the channel order depending on how the experiment was imaged
     args.nucleus_idx = 0
     args.cyto_idx = 1
     args.nucleoli_idx = 2